Maybe you’ve been searching for a PC party game like Jackbox or just a new game to play with friends online.

-Whether you’re a Mario Party veteran who’s seen countless friendships crumble or it’s your first time, the most recent installment, Mario Party Superstars, has something to offer to everyone.
+Whether you’re a Mario Party veteran who’s seen countless friendships crumble or it’s your first time, Mario Party Superstars has something to offer to everyone.

 Similar to Jackbox Party, it supports both local and online multiplayer, with the latter requiring a subscription to Nintendo Switch Online.

 For more minigame fun with an open-world twist, Wobbly Life is a chaotic physics sandbox where you and your friends can make tons of money.